HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 The shift towards Cache-Control only usage suggests a growing awareness of modern caching best practices, as Cache-Control offers more granular control over caching behavior.
 However, the overall slight decrease in caching header usage underscores the ongoing need to emphasize the importance of effective caching strategies in creating a more sustainable web ecosystem.

-For more detailed information on caching techniques, implementation strategies, and performance implications, please refer to our comprehensive <a hreflang="en" href="./performance">Performance Chapter</a>.
+For more detailed information on caching techniques, implementation strategies, and performance implications, please refer to our comprehensive [Performance Chapter](./performance).

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 4.2</a>.